-- > Definition, goals, and importance of an Oncology Medical Home. - The importance of the medical oncologist and the care team as the coordinators for patients before, during and after active cancer care treatment. (includes initial diagnosis, second opinions, survivorship, palliative care and end of life planning). - Information on how and when to contact the medical oncologist, including evenings and weekends, with issues that need to be addressed. - Responsibilities of the patient and of the practice. - ➤ Identify members of the patient's primary care team and provide contact information. - > Process for reinforcement of this education throughout the patient care journey.
+- ➤ Definition, goals, and importance of an Oncology Medical Home with specific mention of the Oncology Medical Home care delivery model - The importance of the medical oncologist and the care team as the coordinators for patients before, during and after active cancer care treatment. (includes initial diagnosis, second opinions, survivorship, palliative care and end of life planning) - Information on how and when to contact the medical oncologist, including evenings and weekends, with issues that need to be addressed - Responsibilities of the patient and of the practice - > Impact on cost related to care services (e.g., primary care, oncology practice, urgent care, emergency room) - ➤ Identify members of the patient's primary care team and provide contact information emphasizing care coordination and communication - Process for reinforcement of this education throughout the patient care journey

-- Policies and procedures for providing all patients with verbal and written education on the Oncology Medical Home practice including initial patient orientation and ongoing reinforcement regarding access to care (and impact on cost); - Copy of educational materials provided at all encounters; - Documentation in patient record that Oncology Medical Home education was provided; - Policies and educational materials to be provided at time of application; medical record documentation reviewed at site visit.
+- Policies and procedures for providing all patients with verbal and written education on standard specifications for the Oncology Medical Home practice including initial patient orientation and process for ongoing reinforcement regarding access to care and impact on cost. - Patient educational and ongoing reinforcement materials provided at encounters as defined by the practice policies. - Documentation in patient record that initial orientation and ongoing reinforcement to the Oncology Medical Home education was provided.